apache/spark/docs/monitoring.md

 - shuffle-server.usedDirectMemory
 - shuffle-server.usedHeapMemory

-Below shuffle service server-side metrics are specific to the Push-Based Shuffle
+- Notes: below shuffle service server-side metrics are specific to the Push-Based Shuffle (with `spark.shuffle.push.enabled` set as true on the client side, and with the server side flag `spark.shuffle.push.server.mergedShuffleFileManagerImpl` set as the appropriate org.apache.spark.network.shuffle.MergedShuffleFileManager implementation for the Push-Based Shuffle to be enabled)

-- blockAppendCollisions - how many times a shuffle block collided because of another block for the same reduce partition was being written
+  - blockAppendCollisions - the number of shuffle push blocks collided in shuffle services as another block for the same reduce partition were being written
-- lateBlockPushes - how many times a shuffle block push request is too late
+  - lateBlockPushes - the number of shuffle push blocks that are received in shuffle service after the specific shuffle merge has been finalized
-- blockBytesWritten - the length of the pushed block data written to file in bytes
+  - blockBytesWritten - the size of the pushed block data written to file in bytes
   - deferredBlockBytes - the size of the current deferred block parts buffered in memory
   - deferredBlocks - the number of the current deferred block parts buffered in memory
-- staleBlockPushes - how many times a shuffle block push request it stale
+  - staleBlockPushes - the number of stale shuffle block push requests

 # Advanced Instrumentation